ar-io/ar-io-node/docs/linux-setup.md

     ```
     nano .env
     ```
-    Paste the following content into the new file, save, and exit:
+    Paste the following content into the new file, replacing \<your-domain> with the domain address you are using to access the node, save, and exit:
     ```
     GRAPHQL_HOST=arweave.net
     GRAPHQL_PORT=443
     START_HEIGHT=1000000
+    ARNS_ROOT_HOST=<your-domain>
     ```
     - The GRAPHQL values set the proxy for GQL queries to arweave.net, You may use any available gateway that supports GQL queries.
-Your node can handle direct GQL queries, but only indexes L1 transactions by default and will fall back on your chosen proxy for any transactions not indexed.
+If omitted, your node can support GQL queries on locally indexed transactions, but only L1 transactions are indexed by default.
     - `START_HEIGHT` is an optional line.
 It sets the block number where your node will start downloading and indexing transactions headers.
 Omitting this line will begin indexing at block 0.
+    - `ARNS_ROOT_HOST` sets the starting point for resolving ARNS names, which are accessed as a subdomain of a gateway.
+It should be set to the url you are pointing to your node, excluding any protocol prefix.
+For example, use `node-ar.io` and not `https://node-ar.io`.
+If you are using a subdomain to access your node and do not set this value, the node will not understand incoming requests.

 - Build the Docker container:
     ```